ThowV/4.1-4.2-theory/SE.md

 -   Reach is measured in the number of people (per month) using the requirement;
 -   Impact is the measured from 0 to 3;
 -   Confidence is measured from 0 to 1 or 0% to 100%;
--   Efoort is the number of weeks or days needed for the requirement to be developed;
+-   Effort is the number of weeks or days needed for the requirement to be developed;